 Pregnancy and immunisation

-Before receiving the vaccine, make sure that you tell your doctor or nurse if you or your child:
+Before receiving the vaccine, make sure that you tell your doctor or nurse if you (or your child):

-- Is unwell (temperature over 38.5˚C)
+- are unwell (have a temperature over 38.5˚C)

-- Has had a severe allergy to anything
+- have had a severe allergy to anything

-- Is under six months of age
+- are under six months of age

-- Has had Guillain-Barre syndrome.
+- have had Guillain-Barré syndrome.

 Side effects of the flu vaccine

-- Pain, redness and swelling at the injection site
+- localised pain, redness and swelling at the injection site

-Reducing side effects
+Concerns about side effects

 Where to get help